Table of contents

 Vendor metrics

-The median number of days on market has shown a subtle rise over recent months, at least partially due to seasonal factors.
+The median number of days on market has shown a rise over recent months, at least partially due to seasonal factors, where selling time lifts through December and January.

-Capital city homes sold with a median of just 26 days, five days faster than at the same time last year.
+Capital city homes sold with a median of 28 days, three days faster than at the same time last year.

 ALSO READ: Latest property price forecasts revealed.
 What’s ahead in our housing markets in the next year or two?